ahadalireach/oop.concepts.interview.questions/README.md

 ---

-### Q. What does it mean by Call by Value, Call by Reference, & Call by Pointer in C++?
+### What does it mean by Call by Value, Call by Reference, & Call by Pointer in C++?

 1. Call by Value